TimTr/dotfiles/readme.md

 ## Overview

 This is the personal collection of setup scripts for macOS and Linux (WIP).
-It includes settings for `zsh`, macOS Terminal, Xcode, Swift, and other tools and apps.
-This set will also install Homebrew and a recent version of Ruby.
+It includes settings for macOS including `zsh` shell, `eza` for `ls` replacement, Terminal, Xcode, Swift, Homebrew, and Ruby.
+The Linux install is based on `bash` and still uses mostly default tools.

-The setup will assume your settings are configured directly within the `dotfiles` directory where you cloned this repo.
-It will also add `~/Bin` and `/opt/homebrew/bin` to the PATH for local scripts and Homebrew support.
+The setup adds `/usr/local/bin/$USER` and `/opt/homebrew/bin` to the PATH for local scripts and Homebrew support.

-Amost the most important pieces is the `dotfiles/Config/dot-gitignore` file that installs into `~/.gitignore` since that filters out build and other temporary files.

 ## Work-specific Git configuration

-The `./Mac/Config` directory includes a `dot-gitconfig-work` file that is installed to control the Git behavior for respositories in the `~/Documents` directory.
+The macOS install includes a `dot-gitconfig-work` file that is installed to control the Git behavior for respositories stored in the `~/Documents` directory.
 It sets up code signing at commit time, and changes the username and email for those commits to work accounts.
 This general approach can work for any sub-directory custom configuration.

 ## Setup SSH keys to easily login to remote servers